Beth Stevens

 Beth Stevens (born 1970) is an associate professor in the Department of Neurology at Harvard Medical School and the F. M. Kirby Neurobiology Center at Boston Children’s Hospital.
 She has helped to identify the role of microglia and complement proteins in the "pruning" or removal of synaptic cells during brain development, and has also determined that the impaired or abnormal microglial function could be responsible for diseases like autism, schizophrenia, and Alzheimer's.

 In 2012, Stevens’s team published evidence that microglia 'eat' synapses, especially those that are weak and unused.
 These findings pinned down a new role for microglia in wiring the brain, indicating that adult neural circuitry is determined not only by nerve cells but also by the brain’s immune cells.
 This helped to explain how the brain, which starts out with a surplus of neurons, trims some of the excess neurons away.
 Neuron named the paper its most influential publication of 2012.

 Early life and education

 Beth Stevens was born in 1970 in Brockton, Massachusetts.
 Her mother taught elementary school, and her father was the school's principal.

 Stevens earned a B.S. in Biology from Northeastern University (1993), where she worked full-time in medical labs through Northeastern's co-op program.
+Following graduation, Stevens got a job with neuroscientist R. Douglas Fields, who had a lab at the National Institutes of Health (NIH).
 She earned a Ph.D. in Neuroscience from the University of Maryland, College Park (2003).
 Stevens completed her postdoctoral fellowship with Ben Barres at the Stanford University School of Medicine in 2008.
 There, she carried out research on the role of astrocytes and in synapse formation by triggering neurons to produce a protein that tags "eat-me" signals on immature synapses instead of mature ones.